 We like to think, question, explore, and create.
 We love making the web a better place through creating usable and attractive websites that present interesting information.
 We've been Juxtaprose since 2004, have done dozens of creative website and app projects for clients worldwide, and have more than 30 years of combined experience.

-Anastasia is our designer, project manager, creative content maker and organizing gal.
+Anastasia is our creative director, project manager, creative content maker and organizing gal.

 Anastasia is our primary visual designer and she enjoys seeing how content and design work together to make an excellent website.
 She is also a photographer.

-Jay is our UX / information architect, technical know-(almost)-everything guy.
+Jay is our senior UX / interaction designer / information architect & technical know-(almost)-everything guy.

 Jay is the co-author of two chapters in the book, Real World Ajax: Secrets of the Masters.
 He holds a B.A. in Mathematics from Porter College at the University of California, Santa Cruz.

 Thank you, Anastasia, for letting us shine and for being such a pleasure to work with!
 On behalf of the NAWBO-SF, I would like to thank you for being part of our Women Entrepreneurs Benefit.

 You wore many hats—from webmaster to editor to photographer.
 And you did it all with professionalism, a great eye for detail, and a tremendous amount of talent.